Jeff-Adler/fastai_course-workbook/01_intro.md

 Creating a model that can recognize the content of every individual pixel in an image is called segmentation
 - Like phonology!!

-Training set vs Evaluation set vs Test set
+Training set vs Validation set vs Test set

 ## Tips